CodersCampCrew/Cookbook/CONTRIBUTION.md

 - Not using `.module.scss` extension for style files.
 - Using `.jsx` extension for React component files.
 - Anything other than `PascalCase` for React component names and React component files.
-- Anything other than `camelCase` for other javascript files, style files and images.
+- Anything other than `camelCase` for normal javascript files, style files, images and javascript variables (const, let).
+- Anything other than `kebab-case` for naming in style files.
 - Not using `PropTypes` when component have props.